jfo/blog/source/drafts/what-i-did-before-hacker-school.md

 > I want to note here that all of this was Ruby.
 That's why I learned Ruby first.
 > I really like Ruby.
 I still like Ruby; it's still the first thing I reach for
 > when just sketching out ideas.
 I would recommend Python or Ruby as a
 > great first language to anyone.
-Certainly not Java.
-What are CS programs
-> thinking, with Java as a first language?
-That's awful.
-It's like learning to
-> ride a bike by building a motorcycle.
-I mean, sure the motorcycle is faster
-> and better for driving on enterprise freeways and all, but ffs just ride a
-> trike around the cul-de-sac for a little while first, you know?

 Finally, I took the second challenge, and though I don't think I _bombed_ it, exactly, I didn't do that great, either.
 I wasn't invited to an interview.
 This